 - Subscribe to newsletters, alerts, community forums, or other services from us;

-- Contact us through various channels, or ask for information about an event, publication, product or service;
+- Contact us through various channels, or ask for information about an event, publication, product, or service;

-- Take part in a competition, award, grant or survey;
+- Take part in a competition, award, grant, or survey;

-- Have given permission to other companies to share information about you;
+- Have given permission to other companies to share information about you; or

+We may collect information when such information is available from another public source.
 We also collect information from certain organizations, where appropriate and to the extent we have legal grounds to do so.
 These include fraud-prevention agencies, business directories, billing calculating agencies, and connected network providers.

-- Your name, address, phone and/or mobile number, your date of birth, gender and email address;
+- Your name, address, phone and/or mobile number, your date of birth, gender, and email address;

 - Your account information, such as payment data, subscriptions you use, membership status, meeting attendance, account numbers or other information related to your account.

-- Credential information – we’ll collect passwords, hints and similar security information used for authentication and access to accounts and services;
+- Credential information – we’ll collect passwords, hints, and similar security information used for authentication and access to accounts and services;

 - Responding to your questions or providing information that you request.

-- Managing membership, volunteer, purchase and registration functions.
+- Managing membership, volunteer, purchase, and registration functions.

 - Carrying out our obligations and enforcing our rights arising from any contracts entered between you and us, including for billing and collection.